isomerpages/mlaw-rom/_information-for-moneylenders/0-information-for-moneylenders.md

 You may refer to rule 24 of the Moneylenders Rules 2009 for the fees for the renewal of your existing certificate of exemption.

-**9. How do I know if I qualify as an excluded moneylender under the Moneylenders Act?**<br>
+**9. How do I know if I qualify as an excluded moneylender under the Moneylenders Act?**<br><br>
 If your business model fits fully the description of an excluded moneylender defined under section 2 of the Moneylenders Act, a copy of which can be retrieved [HERE](https://sso.agc.gov.sg/Act/MA2008), you shall be deemed as an excluded moneylender.
-In the event that you are unsure if your business model qualifies you as an excluded moneylender, you are advised to seek independent legal advice before commencing the intended business.
+In the event that you are unsure if your business model qualifies you as an excluded moneylender, you are advised to seek independent legal advice before commencing the intended business. <br>

 **10. How do I make payment when I receive the Notice of Offer of Composition?**<br>
 Payment can be made using the Self-Automated Machines (S.A.M).
 Please refer to the [user guide](https://www.mlaw.gov.sg/content/dam/minlaw/rom/Moneylenders/User%20Guide%20for%20Moneylenders.pdf/subassets/page1.pdf).